hb020/sds1004x_bode/README.md

 ### 2025-08-11

-* added JunTek/JOY-IT PSG9080 driver
+* added JunTek/JOY-IT PSG9080 driver.

 ### 2025-06-04

-* added Rigol DG800 Pro driver
+* added Rigol DG800 Pro driver.
-* added support for graceful exit after one bode plot (parameter ```-1```)
+* added support for graceful exit after one bode plot (parameter ```-1```).

 ### 2025-01-23

-* added utg900e driver
+* added utg900e driver.

 ### 2025-01-16

-* easier testing of new drivers
+* easier testing of new drivers.

 ### 2024-09-19

 * new driver for newer fy6900 devices.
 * better serial port handling for some drivers.
 * better VISA compliance: no longer a need to specify UDP or not.
 This version listens on both UDP and TCP and is therefore compatible with most VISA tools and older plus newer Siglent scopes.
-* better logging handling, now available in 4 verbosity levels
+* better logging handling, now available in 4 verbosity levels.

 ### 2024-09-06